wschopohl/fuh-ants/documents/optimizations/Optimizations.md

 When filtering the pheromones the current position of the ant would be hashed to get all (max 9) relevant bins surrounding the ant.

 This could minimize the searchable area to $(d*3)^2 \over (w * h)$.
-In the case of a 800x600 pixel animation, with a search distance of 10 pixel this would reduce the searchable are to rougly 0,2 % implying a speed boost by factor 500.
+In the case of a 800x600 pixel animation, with a search distance of 10 pixel this would reduce the searchable area to rougly 0,2 % implying a speed boost by factor 500.